Fujifilm X100V vs Nikon D3500

 It is notable that the X100V has a microphone port, which is missing on the D3500.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the X100V and the D3500 are recent models that are part of the current product line-up.
 The D3500 replaced the earlier Nikon D3400, while the X100V followed on from the Fujifilm X100F.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X100V and D3500 can be found, respectively, in the Fujifilm X100V Manual (free pdf) or the online Nikon D3500 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X100V or the Nikon D3500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.